top of page

 opinions may differ:

-opposed to both sides' military campaign; in contrast, many
+to both sides' military campaign; in contrast, many modern activists

 Pacifist and anti war movements are similar, but not the same.